Why did an Australian visitor visa refusal happen to you?

 But the process of actually getting the Visitor Visa for some may be more difficult than others.

-The Genuine Temporary Entrant (GTE) criteria was put in place as a further safeguard to help Immigration identify a genuine visitor over someone just wanting to come to Australia or wanting to leave their home country.
+The Genuine Temporary Entrant (GTE) criteria were put in place as a further safeguard to help Immigration identify a genuine visitor over someone just wanting to come to Australia or wanting to leave their home country.

 GTE I was designed as just a guide and cannot be used throughout the entire visitor visa application.